 Workshops presented at your site are usually far more interactive and successful than webinars or online videos.
 These are the steps usually followed for an on-site workshop; the actual days and topics are determined by the needs of the client.

 Around 4-6 weeks in advance: Set the agenda, sign written proposal locking in date.
 Often several clients are considering a particular date.
 The first one who signs gets that date.

-One week before workshop: The instructor sends the workshop files that include instructions for installing R, RStudio, the R packages that we’ll use, detailed notes in R Markdown and PDF formats, example programs, exercise problems, exercise solutions.
-Files are installed in computer lab or distributed to participants to install on their laptops.
+One week before workshop: The instructor sends the workshop files that include: instructions for installing R, RStudio, the R packages that we’ll use, detailed notes in R Markdown and PDF formats, example programs, exercise problems, and exercise solutions.
+Files are installed in the computer lab or distributed to participants to install on their laptops.

 Monday before workshop: Meet on site with system administrator to ensure files are all set up correctly.
 There’s often something missing, but it’s usually easy to fix in an hour or two in a computer lab.
 If there is no computer lab, we hold a “setup meeting” where everyone brings their laptops to test the installation.

 Tuesday: First day of basic R training, 9:00 to 5:00 with an hour break for lunch.
-If laptop users were unable to get set up in advance, we can start at 8:00 to do the installations.
+If laptop users were unable to set up in advance, we can start at 8:00 to do the installations.
 Tip: arrange for lunch on-site to avoid delays.

 Wednesday: Second day of basic R training.

 Thursday: Optional data management training.
 While optional, it’s such a fundamental topic that it’s generally taken by everyone.
 If the organization already has R experts, they often attend just this topic.

 At End of the Workshop: Participants will have a short book (via R Markdown) on each topic, containing all the course code and output, as well as their own notes taken during the workshop.
 Participants will fill out a brief online survey reporting how they liked various aspects of the training.
 A report is available immediately afterwards for management.